Bondi Beach: 21st century

 In March 2007, Waverley Council started proceedings to evict a hermit who was living in squalor on a cliff overlooking the beach.
 Peter James Paul Millhouse, calling himself Jhyimy "Two Hats" Mhiyles, came to the beach during the 2000 Sydney Olympic Games and became a local celebrity for his lifestyle and poetry recitals to visitors.
 Residents and tourists put together a "save the caveman" petition to allow him to continue residing but under certain rules.
-In 2009, he was arrested and charged for the rape of a tourist.
+In 2009, he was arrested and charged with the rape of a tourist.
 While he was in custody, Waverley Council under then-mayor Liberal Sally Betts removed his belongings from the cliff.
-In September 2011, charges against Jhyimy were dropped by the Director of Public Prosecutions over concerns of the reliability of the witness.
+In September 2011, charges against Jhyimy were dropped by the Director of Public Prosecutions over concerns about the reliability of the witness.
 Waverley Council has not offered recompense for his eviction from his home or loss of belongings.

 In March 2020, the Government of New South Wales closed Bondi Beach after several people there exceeded Australia's outdoor-gathering limit imposed to slow the spread of the coronavirus in New South Wales.

+2025 mass shooting

+On 14 December 2025, a mass shooting occurred at Bondi Beach.
+The attack was aimed at the Jewish community in Sydney, with an alleged father and son duo targeting a Jewish celebration on the first evening of the Hanukkah festival.
+The attack commenced at approximately 6:47 pm when the first call to emergency services was made.
+After six minutes and more than 100 shots were fired, the father was reported to have been disarmed by an unarmed bystander named Ahmed al-Ahmed.
+The attack ended by approximately 6:58 pm; the father was killed, and the son was taken into custody in critical condition.
+Two "rudimentary" and "fairly basic in terms of their construction" improvised explosive devices, which failed to detonate, were located.

+A total of 15 people were killed and 42 people injured by the gunmen.
+The ages of those who died ranged from ages 10 to 87.
+It was the second-deadliest mass shooting in Australian history, behind the 1996 Port Arthur massacre, and the deadliest terror incident in Australian history.